MerelMoehn/favoread/README.md

 - BookClub/Commenting functionality: it would be nice if FavoReads could also act as a BookClub community.
 One feature could therefore be to allow commenting on a specific book to be able to discuss the book online.

-- Bookcase ratings functionality: it could be a nice idea to allow users to like other users' bookcases.
+- Bookcase like functionality: it could be a nice idea to allow users to like other users' bookcases.
 While 'likes' are also scrutinized on social media because they are not good for mental health it could increase the application engagement.

-- Search functionality: being able to search the website for a book or bookcase owner via a search bar would probably increase the user experience.
+- Book rating functionality: it would be nice of users can like or rate books in the future so that highly rated books could be recommended to users by displaying them at the top of the page.

+- Extend delete functionality: the delete Book functionality is now a soft delete.
+This is because, after consultation with my manager, it has been decided that it would be a nice functionality in the future to delete the book permanently after 30 days when the user has soft deleted the book.

 # Design & wireframing
 ## Colourscheme